-- Preterm stratum: Infants born less than 28 weeks of gestation, up to discharge home from hospital (who can be consented up to 3 months post EDD) - HIE stratum: Infants born at 35 weeks of gestation or more, who have received therapeutic hypothermia for HIE (who can be consented up to EDD plus 28 days) - Individual with parental responsibility able to give consent.
+- Preterm stratum: Infants born less than 28 weeks of gestation, up to discharge home from hospital (and up to 3 months post EDD) - HIE stratum: Infants born at 35 weeks of gestation or more, who have received therapeutic hypothermia for HIE (and up to EDD plus 28 days) - Individual with parental responsibility able to give consent.
 In the event that the mother is unable to give consent, or does not have parental responsibility consent can be given by another person who has parental responsibility.
 Maternal consent for the purposes of maternal data collection will be sought as soon as practical - Parents able to comply with the protocol - Infants likely to tolerate full enteral feeds - Infant has realistic prospect of survival beyond discharge